BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 The layer stack is a way for you to separate elements of a drawing and manipulate the drawing order by showing you which layers are drawn when, and allowing you to change the order they are drawn in, and all sorts of other effects.
 This is called **Compositing**.

-This allows you to have line art above the colours, or trees before the mountains, and edit each without affecting the other.
+This allows you to have line art above the colors, or trees before the mountains, and edit each without affecting the other.

 Krita has many layer-types, each doing a slightly different thing: